abarani30/Simple-Food/README.md

-# Simple-Food
+## Simple-Food
-A simple UI for food recipes
+A simple and responsive UI for food recipes